 At this stage, you can start fulfilling your order.
 Stock is committed at this stage but will not be deducted from your total stock.

 You can now create invoices, payments, and shipments.
 For shipments, this means that you can create packing slips and packing labels.
-You can choose to either create a partial or full shipment.
+You also have the option to either create a partial or full shipment.

-Invoicing and packing do not need to be done in a specific order.
+Invoicing and packing does not need to be done in a specific order.
 However, in order to create a payment, you must first create an invoice.

 Once you have shipped your products you will be able to create a return.

-Once a payment has been marked as paid, it will be synced to your accounting software (XERO/ QuickBooks Online) if you are integrated with it on TradeGecko.
+Once payment has been marked as paid, it will be synced to your accounting software (XERO/ QuickBooks Online) if you have integrated it with TradeGecko.

-In the finalized state you can only make limited edits to your sales orders.
-You can;
+In the finalized stage, you can only make limited edits to your sales orders.
+Refer below:

-Once the order is shipped, the status will be Fulfilled.
+Once the order is shipped, the status will be updated to 'Fulfilled'.
 Once an order is fulfilled, the stock levels will fall accordingly.